LorcanTM/odin-recipes/README.md

-# odin-recipes will demonstrate some of my html knowledge by building a basic recipe website.
+# I will build a basic recipe website, displayed in odin-recipes, to demonstrate some of my html knowledge